vinitshahdeo/celeb-diwali/README.md

 console.log(celeb.getRandomWish());

 /*
- May millions of lamps illuminate your life with endless prosperity, health, and wealth forever…wishes you & your family a very ― Happy Diwali!
+ May millions of lamps illuminate your life with endless prosperity, health, and wealth forever!
+ Wishing you & your family a very Happy Diwali!
 */

 ```